creusot-rs/creusot/README.md

 # About

 **Creusot** is a tool for *deductive verification* of Rust code.
-It allows you to annotate your code with specifications, invariants and assertions and then *verify* them formally and automatically, returning a *proof* that your code satisfies the specs.
+It allows you to annotate your code with specifications, invariants and assertions and then *verify* them formally and automatically, *proving*, mathematically, that your code satisfies your specifications.

 Creusot works by translating Rust code to WhyML, the verification and specification language of [Why3](https://why3.lri.fr).
 Users can then leverage the full power of Why3 to (semi)-automatically discharge the verification conditions!